OlegBEZb/telegram_feed/README.md

 # TODOs with descending priorities
 1. Per-channel content recommender
    1. What content
+      1. Just started.
+Do you like to follow [defaults]?
-      1. Content from subscriptions
+      2. Content from subscriptions
+         1. when added a subscription: would you also like to subscribe to [channel similar to the added]
-      2. New content non-following channels
+      3. New content non-following channels
-      3. Channel recommendation itself (not content from it)?
+      4. Channel recommendation itself (not content from it)?
 [Vlad](https://github.com/sawyre)'s idea).
 PageRank?
    2. Features/approaches
       1. RL for recommender
       2. content type (polls, gifs, etc)
 2. Spam detection
-   1. Common rules (high precision, low recall) - toggle to use
-   2. Per-channel rules (content- and userspecific) - toggle to use
       1. fix Russian spam-filter bypass #промо - generate automatically combinations
       2. ...читать продолжение… - generate automatically combinations
       3. user is able to add/delete this him/herself